-Institutions and clinicians have a number of responsibilities following client suicide.
-Addressing these tasks often occurs during a period of shock and disbelief.
-Following the principles of crisis intervention, Cotton, et al. (1983) described three components of an initial response: information, protection and support.
+A clinician has a number of responsibilities following client suicide.
+Carrying out these responsibilities often occurs during a period of shock and disbelief.
+Following the principles of crisis intervention, Cotton, Drake, Whitaker and Potter (1983) described three components of an initial response that generally occurs during a period of shock and disbelief: information, protection and support.
 Information refers to having an organized protocol for immediate responsibilities.
-Protection refers to ensuring safe care of other clinicians, staff and clients affected by the suicide.
+Protection refers to ensuring safe care of other clinicians, staff and patients affected by the suicide.
 Support refers to emotional care of the affected clinician.
-The immediate responsibilities below expand on elements described by Ballard et al. (2009) and Kaye and Soreff (1991).
+The immediate responsibilities below expand on elements described by Kaye and Soreff (1991).